seud0nym/tch-gui-unhide/README.md

 - The **CWMP** card is enabled to show and configure CWMP
 - The **System Extras** card is enabled to:
     - Allow you to trigger a BOOTP upgrade (**BEWARE!
 Do not press this button unless you know what you are doing!**)
-    - Turn SSH access on or for for the WAN/LAN
+    - Turn SSH access on or off for the WAN/LAN
     - Configure an external syslog server
 - The **NAT Helpers** card is enabled where you can enable or disable ALG's for FTP, IRC, SIP, PPTP, RTSP, SNMP, TFTP and AMANDA
-- the **xDSL Config** card is enabled where you can see xDSL core settings
+- The **xDSL Config** card is enabled where you can see xDSL core settings

 Some screens included on the device are not enabled, mainly because they fail and cause issues in the GUI, or sometimes more work would be required to implement them than can be done with simple stream editing of the existing files.